VincentToups/datascience-book/chapter1/containerization.md

 can think of as a "virtual computer."

-Docker/Podman (which basically I am going to use interchangeably as far as casual nomeclature is concerned) solve the following problem:
+Docker/Podman (which basically I am going to use interchangeably as far as casual nomenclature is concerned) solve the following problem:

 When we have a data analysis it has to take place in a specific _context_.
 It needs software libraries installed, basically.
-And these set ups can be quite elaborate and even brittle.
-Before container's we'd pass around complicated documents describing exactly how to get a system configured to do an analysis.
+And these setups can be quite elaborate and even brittle.
+Before containers we'd pass around complicated documents describing exactly how to get a system configured to do an analysis.

-You'd try to do this, but then you'd make a mistake halfway through and that would break your system or leave it in a weir state without any easy way to undo it.
+You'd try to do this, but then you'd make a mistake halfway through and that would break your system or leave it in a weird state without any easy way to undo it.
 Maybe you'd get it working but it wouldn't give the same results, etc, etc.

 It sucks.

 Containers allow us to _describe_ the environment we need to do an analysis.
 The system then _builds_ that environment (or pulls it from the cloud) and we work in that container.
 This has huge benefits.
-If we screw up our Container its no big deal.
+If we screw up our Container it's no big deal.
 We can throw it away and rebuild it.
 It also protects our host operating system from any messes we might make in the container.